Skip to content

 Students who complete the course will also receive Wilderness First Responder Certification, a national certification made possible by partnering with Longleaf Wilderness Medicine.

-Wilderness medicine and Outdoor Pursuit activities offer students the opportunity to get a tangible, applicable sense of our Benedictine value of Stewardship.
+Wilderness medicine and Outdoor Pursuit activities offer students the opportunity to get a tangible, applicable sense of the Benedictine value of Stewardship, which inspires us to utilize human resources responsibly.
 Going outdoors is ideal for promoting physical, mental and spiritual growth.
 And when you learn to utilize natural resources sustainably, you ensure that others can enjoy the world for themselves.